-The Administration department also contains the functions of City Council, financial services, customer service, human resources and risk management, information technology and records management.
+The Administration department also contains the functions of City Council, financial services, customer service, human resources and risk management, and records management.
+During this budget cycle, information technology was moved from Administration to a stand-alone department within the General Fund.

-- ✓ Completion of the City's technology and software upgrade (website, fiber optic connectivity, and Tyler Technology - ✓ Completion of the Gladstone Downtown Revitalization Plan - ✓ A new library is being planned on current city Hall site, in partnership with Clackamas County - ✓ Secured \$6.8 million in financing for the construction of the Gladstone Civic Center - ✓ Commenced a feasibility study to replace the Trolley Bridge that connects, Gladstone and Oregon City. - ✓ Completed annual audits and financial reports for the City of Gladstone and the Gladstone Urban Renewal Agency with no audit findings.
+- ✓ Completion of the Gladstone Downtown Revitalization Plan - ✓ A new library is being planned on current city Hall site, in partnership with Clackamas County - ✓ Secured \$6.8 million in financing for the construction of the Gladstone Civic Center - ✓ Commenced a feasibility study to replace the Trolley Bridge that connects, Gladstone and Oregon City. - ✓ Completed annual audits and financial reports for the City of Gladstone and the Gladstone Urban Renewal Agency with no audit findings.

-- > Implementation of strategies for the Downtown Revitalization Plan utilizing funds appropriated in Community Promotions/Business Development. - ➤ Implement Library services intergovernmental agreement with Clackamas County, for construction of Gladstone Public Library and management of all services.
+- Implementation of strategies for the Downtown Revitalization Plan utilizing funds appropriated in Community Promotions/Business Development. - Implement Library services intergovernmental agreement with Clackamas County, for construction of Gladstone Public Library and management of all services.
 The City is anticipating an annual contribution of \$200,000 to the County, beginning in fiscal year 2020-21, as shown in the Library department. - Complete the Clackamas County Housing Needs Analysis and Code Audit to address affordable housing strategy. - Accurately reflect Dues & Memberships that encompasses Council, Administration, City Recorder and Finance activity in professional organizations.
 These include the League of Oregon Cities (LOC), Rotary, International City Manager's Association (ICMA), Oregon Mayor's Association, Oregon City County Manager's Association, North Clackamas Chamber, Clackamas County Business Alliance, MSDS Safety Committee Annual Maintenance, BOLI, Clackamas Cities Dinner Hosting, Government Finance Officers Association and Metropolitan Mayor's Association.